manabu-hirano/logdrive/README.md

     [root@localhost tests]# bash auto-setup-VMs.sh 2 1
       ## 2 for preservation, 1 for the number of VMs to be setup

-Before running benchmark on virtual machines, you need to add a user "download" with password "test" as follows to gather the results of benchmark software on multiple VMs.
+Before running benchmark software on virtual machines, add new user named "download" with password "test" to collect the results from multiple VMs automatically.

     [root@localhost tests]# useradd download
     [root@localhost tests]# passwd download